 Recently, I had to use some creative thinking in order to catch a few armadillos.
 In Oklahoma, these guys can wreak havoc on our yards and flower beds.
 Plus, there is nothing quite like twisting an ankle by stepping in one of the many holes dug by these armadillos.
 I approached the issue like I do most business problems.

 Please note, I’m in the business of helping businesses solve problems, grow and prosper.
-I just think my battle with the armadillos is a good analogy to solving a How to catch an armadillobusiness problem.
+I just think my battle with the armadillos is a good analogy to solving a business problem.
 However, if you are looking for a method to catch these guys, you are in luck!

 Some Research